Plumsail/forms-docs/Public/javascript/fields.rst

-.. title:: Managing common fields with JS in Plumsail Forms (public forms)
+.. title:: Managing common fields with JavaScript

 .. meta::
-   :description: Common fields' JavaScript API with properties and methods
+   :description: Common fields' JavaScript API with properties and methods in Plumsail Forms (public forms)

 Managing fields with JavaScript in Plumsail Forms (public forms)
 ===========================================================================